On this page we catalog some of the species that share our farm with us. We add species as we get a chance, but at least it’s a taste of what is here.

 During our Summer bat walks we generally get to pick up some bat calls.
 We have a couple of monitors.
 We generally pick up calls in the 45-55kHz range, so we think that we’re listening to either the Common Pipistrelle or the Soprano Pipistrelle.
 I’m told that the two species were only differentiated as late as 1999!
 For info check out their details at Bat Conservation Ireland.

 Where to start?
 We’ve lots on the land and over the years we’ve come to know a little about some of them.
 Here’s a very inexhaustive list and some associated links from Zoë Devlin’s record of Irish wildflowers.
 It’s a great site that gives both a formal botanical and an informal folklore-based description for each flower.
-Don’t forget to record your own sightings to the 2012 Wildflower Survey:
+Don’t forget to record your own sightings to this Wildflower Survey:

 - Fleabane – I love the thought any plant that promises to keep fleas at bay.